nczempin/arcadia-chess-engine/README.md

 ##Probable focus for the next version##
 * more raw speed
+* find out why it is only minimally stronger than 0.0.5, despite the massive nps increase
 * whatever else it takes to beat this version!

 If you test this, please let me know your results.